- Rhus toxicodendron is more commonly known as poison ivy.

 Rhus toxicodendron is a homeopathic remedy.
-It is also known as Rhus tox. and by its more common name, poison ivy.
+It’s also known as poison ivy.
 Other names include Toxicodendron pubescens and Toxicodendron radicans.
-Rhus toxicodendron is used for treating several conditions, including:

 - restless leg syndrome

 This remedy has mostly been studied for its effectiveness as a treatment for arthritis pain.
 But research shows its effectiveness is still unclear.

 Homeopathy is a philosophy developed over 200 years ago in Germany.
 It features two key beliefs:

 - like cures like: Homeopathy suggests that you can cure someone by giving them a substance that reproduces the symptoms they have.